MachukaJoy/US_Police_Shootings_Analysis/README.md

 2. Information about all the arrests that have occured
 3. Inforamtion about police shoootings post the BLACK LIVES MATTER MOVEMENT
 4. All data regarding police brutality and arrests are welcome

+### On a side note

-5. Similar datasets for police brutality or killings in Kenya or Africa at large
+Similar datasets for police brutality or killings in Kenya or Africa at large

 <!-- CONTRIBUTING -->
 ## Contributing

-We would love to continue to improving this analysis.
+We would love to continue improving this analysis.
 Please contribute :smiley: :smiley:

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.